 In today's digital age, investment managers have the blessing and the curse of the proliferation of data.
 The sheer amount of available information makes for a challenging task of cleaning, mapping and interpreting data to uncover the inefficiencies that can potentially lead to above-market returns.
-Estimates suggest 2.5 quintillion bytes of data are generated each day worldwide, and 90% of all existing information has been generated in the last two years alone.2 Asset managers recognize the potential opportunity in the mountain of unstructured data available and increasingly rely on modern computational techniques like natural language processing, image recognition and machine learning to generate new investment insights.
+Asset managers recognize the potential opportunity to unlock new sources of alpha within the mountain of unstructured data available today.
+Increasingly, managers rely on modern computational techniques like natural language processing, image recognition and machine learning to generate new investment insights.

-Asset managers have nearly tripled their spending on data since 2017.3 But far more important than the quantity of data is its utility in investment decision-making.
+Decades ago, hedge funds led the adoption and use of alternative data, but the use of novel data sources has grown significantly within the asset management industry.
+But far more important than the quantity of data is its utility in investment decision-making.
 Unstructured data is just that - information gathered from satellites or foot traffic do not come neatly mapped to company tickers.
 What's more, only a small subset of the data available may be predictive of potential future returns.
 We believe the true mettle of a systematic alpha manager is the ability to make sense of and potentially gain meaningful insight from the digital exhaust that surrounds today's markets.